MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 - Cloud identifier [`GUID`] is already registered.
 Reusing cloud identifiers is not allowed.

    Cause: this happens if your Azure Stack environment is already registered.
-If you want to re-register your environment with a different subscription or billing model, [see these instructions](#renew-or-change-registration).
+If you want to re-register your environment with a different subscription or billing model, follow the [Renew or change registration steps](#renew-or-change-registration).

 - When trying to access Marketplace management, an error occurs when trying to syndicate products.